rowanwins/leaflet-easyPrint/README.md

 ### Acknowledgements
 Huge hats off go to [mourner](https://github.com/mourner) and all the [contributors](https://github.com/Leaflet/Leaflet/graphs/contributors) to the leaflet.js project, it's an amazing piece of open source software!

-ALso uses [dom-to-image](https://github.com/tsayen/dom-to-image) and [FileSaver](https://github.com/eligrey/FileSaver.js) under the hood.
+Also uses [dom-to-image](https://github.com/tsayen/dom-to-image) and [FileSaver](https://github.com/eligrey/FileSaver.js) under the hood.

-And finally thanks to [IcoMoon](http://icomoon.io/) for the print icon.